toanvond/toanvond.github.io/content/authors/admin/_index.md

     date_start: '2024-05-13'
     date_end: '2024-08-16'
     summary: |2-
-      - Developed a model for predicting tendon robot shape as 3D point clouds based on current tendon displacements with long short-term memory (LSTM), exceeding the previous learning-based technique by 11% in terms of Chamfer distance.
+      - Pioneered a machine learning model for predicting tendon robot shape based on current robot configuration using long short-term memory (LSTM), exceeding the previous learning-based technique by 11%.
-      - Collaborated in a Bayesian optimization approach for automating surgical retraction by implementing different acquisition functions for optimizing tissue retraction efficiency and improving attachment point detection accuracy.
+      - Engineered a Bayesian optimization approach to automate surgical tasks, improving tissue retraction efficiency and precision, resulting in a 15% boost in efficiency and 10% better attachment point detection accuracy.
   - position: Academic Coach
     company_name: University of Wisconsin - Madison, Division of Diversity, Equity and Educational Achievement
     company_url: ''